Jump to: Barbecue & Soul Food | Downtown | Suburban

 Fowler’s Smokin Soul Food

 Fowler’s beautifully bridges the line between classic East Texas barbecue pits and traditional Southern soul food.
-While they don’t currently have a physical restaurant, they have a customizable menu for your catering needs.
-Their smothered oxtails, candied yams, and fall-off-the-bone ribs draw crowds from all across the metroplex.
+While they don’t currently have a physical restaurant, they offer to-go orders for pickup and have a customizable catering menu for large parties and events.
+Their smothered oxtails, candied yams, and fall-off-the-bone ribs draw crowds from all across the area.

 Operating Hours: Contact them for catering services